o5e2e2/petrel/README.rst

 pushing from RANK_2 and promoting at RANK_8, both kings at starting position are set to E1 square and so on.

-Some abbreviations and conventions in the source code
+Abbreviations and conventions used in the source code
 -----------------------------------------------------
 As convention overloaded "~" operation used to flip squares, bitbords and other data structures from opposite